-PGR11.3.2R All PGRs are required to attend the viva voce examination in person at the location and on the date specified by the University.
+PGR11.3.2R All PGRs are normally required to attend the viva voce examination in person at the location and on the date specified by the University.
 This will normally be at one of the University's campus sites, unless otherwise specified for PGRs within an approved academic agreement or schedule thereto between the University and the affiliated academic institution.
+Exceptionally, and only when it is not possible to hold a face-to-face viva, the Progression Exam Viva may be conducted on-line using video conferencing software.
+All parties must consent to this format, and the Director of Studies is responsible for ensuring that confidentiality and academic integrity is maintained.